top of page

 Global taxonomic, functional and phylogenetic diversity of stream macroinvertebrate communities: unravelling spatial trends, ecological determinants and anthropogenic threats (GloBioTrends)

 Anthropogenic activities threaten biodiversity at global, regional and local scales.
 Addressing this situation requires knowledge of the main mechanisms underlying biodiversity patterns.
 While the threats facing large, charismatic organisms are relatively well-known, those facing small-sized organisms inhabiting freshwater ecosystems are poorly studied, especially at large scales and in terms of taxonomic, phylogenetic and functional facets of biodiversity.
 This scarcity of knowledge is largely due to the absence of an organized dataset on functional and phylogenetic information.
 This project (1) aims to increase understanding of functional and phylogenetic differences among stream macroinvertebrate faunas across the world, (2) examines variation in the responses of taxonomic, functional and phylogenetic biodiversity to natural and anthropogenic factors within distinct regions, and (3) predicts how environmental changes at global, regional and local scales affect stream macroinvertebrate biodiversity.
 These three aims will be achieved using standardized functional trait and phylogenetic datasets compiled during the project, as well as local biological and environmental data previously collected from about 50 regions across the world.
 This project will also provide guidelines to policy makers and environmental managers to facilitate the conservation of stream biodiversity at different scales.
 This project will include collaboration with large numbers of researchers from across the world, as well as the training of students in a multi-disciplinary environment, integrating ecological, evolutionary, geographical and environmental sciences.
-The project is funded by the Academy of Finland between 2020 and 2024.
-GloBioTrends project website can be accessed here.
+The project was funded by the Academy of Finland between 2020 and 2024.

 Causes and consequences of environmental change in northern drainage basins